algolia/json-stream-analyzer/README.md

 #### `convertToSchema`

-The inference sub-library exposes a core function called `convertToSchema` which converts a JSON element into it's type model.
+The inference sub-library exposes a core function called `convertToSchema` which converts a JSON element into its type model.
 The type models are represented by the `SchemaType` class and its descendants:

 - **StringType**